megfault/aDTN-python/README.md

 ### Creating keys

-Before you can use aDTN you need to create some keys.
-They are used to encrypt the data between you and your friends (i.e. people you trust) and to anonymize your traffic.
-If you do not have any keys you are not able to receive any messages, because aDTN is a friend-to-friend protocol.
+Before you can use aDTN you need to set up encryption keys.
+They are used to enforce that you can only exchange data with your "friends" (i.e. people you trust) and to anonymize your traffic.
+If you do not have any keys you are not able to receive nor send any messages, because aDTN is a friend-to-friend protocol.

 Go to the directory with the code and run: